RhysCAllen/CS50_public/CosmicRayBitFlip.md

 ### Project Summary
 This repository was submitted in partial fulfllment of the requirements for CS50x: Introduction to Computer Science (Harvard University via edX), 2023.
 This is the final project for the class.

 My long-term programming goal is to learn scientific computing: using the power of computers to create, analyze, and visualize scientific discoveries, especially related to microbiology.
-I chose to focus on writing web applications for this project in order to combine the speed and power of C, with the data science libraries and web-based visualizations of Python and JavaScript.
+I chose to focus on writing a web application for this project in order to combine the speed and power of C, with the libraries and web-based visualizations of Python and JavaScript.
 This project helped me work towards my goals as a scientist and programmer.
 <br>
 <br>
 ### Skills previously used during CS50x: